types of porcelain tiles

 Common Uses:

+Anywhere the priority is visual impact and brightness.
 Upscale residential spaces, such as living rooms and commercial interiors.

 Full Polished Finish